davecb/jxpath/README.md

 This is a path-expression program for experimenting with people's json and xml APIs.

-The business interest is in having a lightweight tool for experimenting with APIs, that can generate code to compile parsers as well as interactively interpret the data.
+The nominal business problem is in having a lightweight tool for experimenting with APIs, that can generate code to compile parsers as well as interactively interpret the data.
 The latter is important when dealing